 Looking beyond 2015, SAP introduced new 2017 targets.
 We aim to increase our total revenue to at least €22 billion and total revenue from our cloud business to €3.0 - €3.5 billion by 2017.
 The Company retains its non-IFRS operating margin goal of 35%.
 In order to capture the growth opportunities in the cloud, SAP now expects this target to be reached by 2017 rather than in 2015 as previously stated.
 SAP anticipates the fast-growing cloud business along with growth in support revenue will drive a higher proportion of more predictable, recurring revenue in the future.

 Both.
 SAP remains dedicated to driving growth through organic development of its product and services portfolio, SAP spent almost €2.3 billion on research and development in 2013.
 SAP’s growth strategy also involves strategic acquisitions of specific technologies and capabilities that meet the needs of customers, adding to its broad solution offerings within and across industries.
-Examples include the acquisitions of BusinessObjects (2007), Sybase (2010), SuccessFactors (2011), Syclo (2012), Ariba (2012) and hybris (2013).
+Examples include the acquisitions of BusinessObjects (2007), Sybase (2010), SuccessFactors (2011), Syclo (2012), Ariba (2012), hybris (2013), Fieldglass, and Concur (2014).
 Additional information can be obtained here.

 This body was established in addition to the SAP Executive Board, which retains ultimate responsibility for overseeing and deciding on the activities of the company.
 The Global managing Board allows SAP to appoint a broader range of global leaders to help steer the organization.
 The establishment of the Global Managing Board will help SAP drive innovation and scale faster in its core markets as well as in its new categories mobile, database/in-memory and cloud.